How the war in Ukraine affects tourism in Eastern Europe | DW | 10.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The pandemic has taken its toll on the tourism industry.
-Now, the war in Ukraine may spell trouble for tourism in Northeastern Europe.
+Now, the war in Ukraine may spell trouble for tourism in Central and Eastern Europe.

 The years 2020 and 2021 were challenging for the tourism industry, to say the least.
 The coronavirus pandemic led to immense losses around the world.
 All hopes turned to 2022 — as pandemic-related restrictions were starting to be relaxed, it seemed the industry would bounce back.
 Then came February 24 when Russia attacked Ukraine.